theexperiential/Artio/README.md

 - Updating the renderTOP resolution based on display sizes and positions
 - Synchronizing the mapping sequence blocks with display changes
 ## Changelog
+- 0.5.350 - Refactor composite for Displays to GLSL, bug fixes, blur BG for text
-- 0.5.292 - Updated README and extension class documentation, display bug fixes
+- 0.5.292 - Updated README and extension class documentation, Display bug fixes
 - 0.5.284 - Refactor tile numbering to single textTOP, fix alignment bugs
 - 0.5.270 - Add masking GLSL, cleanup and fixes
 - 0.5.261 - Tiles refactor to GLSL